bkuschak/cnc_lms3990/x_axis_motor_mount/README.md

 - Touch off Y=0 from vise edge before mounting part
 - Touch off tool Z=0 from the parallels, without the part mounted in vise yet.
 Or from vise top, accounting for height of vise minus the parallels.

+## Results
+See the first_try_front.jpg and first_try_back.jpg.
+These are from the first part I made.
+Surface finish is pretty poor, and I had to take a file to it in several places.
+I made a mistake after a tool change and the end mill crashed into the top surface, leaving a defect.
+There was a lot of x-axis backlash and the center hole came out undersized.
+I had to recut that a second time to allow the motor to fit.
+The lead-in/lead-out during the profiling operation left a mark on the top surface, and that surface was not flat.
+Not sure yet if this was due to missed steps or something else.
+45-deg cuts had a rippled appearance.
+Dimensions on X were undersized.
+Dimensions on Y and Z were accurate within ~6 mil.
+Overall quality was poor, but the fit was sufficient to install and use.

+After installing the mount, it seems to function well.
+X-axis no longer binds, and I can fully tighten the ballnut set screw to improve backlash.
+There is no interference with the DRO mounting rail, so I can now achieve over 12 inch table travel in X.  For my very first CNC part, it wasn't too bad.